 While written documents are available for the historical period, many unknown and unsolved mysteries are the subject of research in the pre-history and proto-historical periods.

-The Harappan script has not yet been deciphered, and with the ongoing politics of the country's past, research in the field of History becomes extremely important in a diverse country like India.
+The Harappan script has not yet been deciphered, and with the ongoing politics of the country's past, research in History becomes extremely important in a diverse country like India.
 There is a need for dedicated efforts in writing an unbiased and foolproof history of the country.

 2. Working as a historian

 With the many issues brought up through politics, a historian's work becomes relevant, and a historian must be unbiased in this scenario.
-Whatever a historian researches become the line of truth.
+Whatever a historian researches becomes the line of truth.